Light transport in game engines¶

-This is the easiest, but not the most ideal, method of using sRGB assets.
+This is the easiest method of using sRGB assets, but it's not the most ideal.
 One issue with this is loss of quality.
-Using 8 bit per channel to represent linear light ratios is not a sufficient but depth to quantise the values correctly.
-These textures might later be compressed too, which can exacerbate the problem.
+Using 8 bits per channel to represent linear light ratios is not sufficient to quantize the values correctly.
+These textures may also be compressed later, which can exacerbate the problem.

 Hardware sRGB transfer function to display linear conversion¶

-The GPU will do the conversion after reading the texel using floating point.
-This works fine on PC and consoles, but most mobile devices do no support it, or do not support it on compressed texture format (iOS for example).
+The GPU will do the conversion after reading the texel using floating-point.
+This works fine on PC and consoles, but most mobile devices don't support it, or they don't support it on compressed texture formats (iOS for example).